Supernova: Observation history

-Compared to a star's entire history, the visual appearance of a supernova is very brief, sometimes spanning several months, so that the chances of observing one with the naked eye is roughly once in a lifetime.
-Only a tiny fraction of the 100 billion stars in a typical galaxy have the capacity to become a supernova, being restricted to those having high mass and rare kinds of binary stars containing white dwarfs.
+Compared to a star's entire history, the visual appearance of a supernova is very brief, sometimes spanning several months, so that the chances of observing one with the naked eye are roughly once in a lifetime.
+Only a tiny fraction of the 100 billion stars in a typical galaxy have the capacity to become a supernova, the ability being restricted to those having high mass and those in rare kinds of binary star systems with at least one white dwarf.

 Early discoveries

-The earliest possible recorded supernova, known as HB9, could have been viewed by unknown prehistoric people of the Indian subcontinent, then recorded on a rock carving found in Burzahama region in Kashmir, dated to 4500±1000 BC.
+The earliest record of a possible supernova, known as HB9, was likely viewed by an unknown prehistoric people of the Indian subcontinent and recorded on a rock carving in the Burzahama region of Kashmir, dated to 4500±1000 BC.
 Later, SN 185 was documented by Chinese astronomers in 185 AD.
-The brightest recorded supernova was SN 1006, which occurred in 1006 AD in the constellation of Lupus.
-This event was described by observers across China, Japan, Iraq, Egypt, and Europe.
+The brightest recorded supernova was SN 1006, which was observed in AD 1006 in the constellation of Lupus.
+This event was described by observers in China, Japan, Iraq, Egypt and Europe.
 The widely observed supernova SN 1054 produced the Crab Nebula.

-Supernovae SN 1572 and SN 1604, the latest to be observed with the naked eye in the Milky Way galaxy, had a notable influence on the development of astronomy in Europe because they were used to argue against the Aristotelian idea that the universe beyond the Moon and planets was static and unchanging.
+Supernovae SN 1572 and SN 1604, the latest Milky Way supernovae to be observed with the naked eye, had a notable influence on the development of astronomy in Europe because they were used to argue against the Aristotelian idea that the universe beyond the Moon and planets was static and unchanging.
 Johannes Kepler began observing SN 1604 at its peak on 17 October 1604, and continued to make estimates of its brightness until it faded from naked eye view a year later.
-It was the second supernova to be observed in a generation, after SN 1572 seen by Tycho Brahe in Cassiopeia.
+It was the second supernova to be observed in a generation, after Tycho Brahe observed SN 1572 in Cassiopeia.

-There is some evidence that the youngest galactic supernova, G1.9+0.3, occurred in the late 19th century, considerably more recently than Cassiopeia A from around 1680.
-Neither supernova was noted at the time.
-In the case of G1.9+0.3, high extinction from dust along the plane of our galaxy could have dimmed the event sufficiently for it to go unnoticed.
-The situation for Cassiopeia A is less clear; infrared light echos have been detected showing that it was not in a region of especially high extinction.
+There is some evidence that the youngest known supernova in our galaxy, G1.9+0.3, occurred in the late 19th century, considerably more recently than Cassiopeia A from around 1680.
+Neither was noted at the time.
+In the case of G1.9+0.3, high extinction from dust along the plane of the galactic disk could have dimmed the event sufficiently for it to go unnoticed.
+The situation for Cassiopeia A is less clear; infrared light echoes have been detected showing that it was not in a region of especially high extinction.